koushik-elite/Signature-Verification/README.md

 ```

-Download the pretrained deep learning model from the google drive. since github is limited to 100mb
+Download the pretrained deep learning model from the google drive. since github is limited to 100mb only

 Download [Model.zip](https://drive.google.com/drive/folders/1lnBTFY5MdfzPlvL3qcg4d7APILLvuOB3?usp=sharing)

 Extract the model to
 <root>/application/model (Deep learning models)

 API is in python and UI is in angular 6 so both the servers need to be started saperately.